MWR1/discord-transparency/README.md

 # INSTALLING

-There are two ways of implementing this script.
+There are THREE ways of implementing this script.

 ## 1. Copy pasting the script inside the developer console